-control acco ramg to the strat ~ 53

 Prospectors Defenders Difference test-t Sig.

-Means of digitalization 2,2500 1,7143 0,53571 0,772 0,084
+Means of 2.2500 1.7143 0.53571 0.772 0.084

+digitalization of

-of management control
+management control

-^{} Significant at 10% level.
+Significant at 10% level

-The mean of the digitalization of management control in prospector companies (2.25) exceeds that in defender companies (1.71).
-The difference between these two means is positive (+0.53) and statistically significant at the 10% level.
+Graph 3.
+Means of digitalization of management control according to the strategy between these two means is positive (+0.53) and statistically significant at the 10% level.
 This result confirms the validation of our research hypothesis according to which management control is more digitalized in prospector companies than in defender companies.
 These results can be explained by the fact that prospectors are organizations known for their capacity to innovate through their R&D activities, which are always seeking to produce new products adapted to the new needs of their customers, and they often introduce changes in their sectors.
 Defenders, on the other hand, concentrate generally on activities that they have mastered, without adopting new innovations.